codescandy/inapp/README.md

 1. Clone or download the repository
 2. Install dependencies: `npm install`
-3. Run the development server: `npm start`
+3. Run the development server: `npm dev`
 4. Open your browser and navigate to `http://localhost:3000`

 ## Features